Kereste/Notlarim/README.md

 **ls**<br>
 	Lists the files in the current directory.
-Also you can give it a route to list files at that spot. using "ls -l" is especially helpful.
+Also you can give it a route to list files at that spot.
+	-l is especially helpful.
 Still gives the list of files but shows more detail.
+	-a shows all files.
+Even the hidden ones. (todo: be sure of this)

 **~**<br>
 At route, tilde always expands to the home directory.